bsweger/ml-etml-demo/README.md

 To run this project: clone the repo, open a terminal, make sure you're using Python 3.10, and follow the instructions below.

 **Note:** These directions assume a macOS operating system and will likely require modification to work on a Windows machine.

+### Install dependencies

+1. From the root of the repo, create a virtual environment: `python3 -m venv .venv --prompt etml'
+2. Activate the virtual environment: `source .venv/bin/activate`
+3. Install the project as a local, editable package, and install its dependencies: `pip install -r requirements.txt -e .`

+### Start Airflow

+1. From the root of the repo, make sure you're in the virtual environment created above: `source .venv/bin/activate`
+2. Initialize the local airflow installation: `airflow standalone`.
+The auto-generated `admin` password will be printed to the terminal
+3. You should now be able to access the Airflow UI in your browser at http://localhost:8080.
+Log in with the username `admin` and the password printed to the terminal in the previous step